TheRingZer0Team/incus-track-deployment/README.md

       limits.cpu: 1
       limits.memory: 1GiB
   network:
-    name: default (required if forwards is present)
+    name: testnetwork (required if forwards is present)
+    description: testnetwork (optional)
+    _type: ovn (required if creating a new network)
+    action: update (optional, values are 'create' (throws if already exists), 'skip' (skip the creation if already exists), 'update' (create or update if already exists))
+    config:
+      network: default (required if '_type' is ovn)
     listen_address: 45.45.148.200 (required if forwards is present)
     static_ip: true (default: false)
     ipv4: 10.66.241.3 (optional, does not require static_ip to be set)